zextras/carbonio-timezone-data/README.md

 The `zm-timezones` package allows for frequent updating of timezone information without having to build and reinstall the webapps that use this information.
 The new `TzMsg*.properties` files were created by extracting the timezone strings from the `AjxMsg*.properties` files.
-The UI team should remove the timezone strings from these files and update the following projects to load the `TzMsg*.properties`:
+Following projects are using `TzMsg*.properties`:

 - `zm-web-client`